melvinzhang/garden/content/posts/combinatorial_problems_in_genomics_and_computational_biology.md

-{"title": "Combinatorial problems in genomics and computational biology", "tags": ["201001261232", "seminar", "richard_karp"]}
+{"title": "Combinatorial problems in genomics and computational biology", "tags": ["talk"]}

+Presented by Richard Karp on 201001261232

 Discovery of protein modules
 * networks: fundamental units of natural selection